ReadRandom/mvproject/README.md

 # mvproject
-an excise in cutting scope
+an exercise in cutting scope